Cross-Cultural Management or Managing Multicultural Teams

 What is it; A Definition

 There are many ways of defining what a multicultural team is.
-Having checked Wikipedia, I couldn’t find much for a definition.
+Having checked Wikipedia, I couldn’t find much of a definition.
 So I’ll come up with my own 😉

 I would consider three ways of phrasing the same thing:

 - Cross-Cultural Management

 They all border or huddle around the same thing: having people with different cultural backgrounds and upbringing work harmoniously and effectively in one location.
 What I mean by a multicultural team is a team that works in one location.
 Of course, within one organization you can have different locations across the globe where people with different cultural backgrounds work.
 It is there where Global Management comes in.

 Cross-Cultural Management is Not Easy

 In a survey done some time back (in fact this kind of survey has been done many times over) the same thing comes up time and again: Managing people from different cultures is not easy.
 Cross-cultural management is hard.
 A lot harder than people think from the start.

 Below is an overview of a management survey done by Price Waterhouse Cooper:

 “Challenges US and European senior executives say they face when managing across different countries“